ainamti/Recipe-Analysis/README.md

 I used a RandomForestRegressor algorithm for my model, which is great for regression and builds decision trees and computes an an average of its predictions.
 I also used GridSearchCV, which finds hyperparameters that minimizes the neg_mean_squared_error.
 After implementing my final model I got an RMSE value of 89.02679605025783 and a MSE value of 7925.770414974202.
 The MSE and RMSE values were significantly lower in the final model compared to the baseline model which suggests that was a great improvement in the prediction accuracy of the recipe calories.

 ## Fairness Analysis
+In my fairness analysis I have chosen Group X to be recipes with high-fat (total fat above the median) and Group Y to be recipes with low-fat (total fat below the median) with the RMSE (root mean squared error) being the evaluation metric.

+**Null Hyopthesis:** The model performs equally well for high-fat and low-fat recipes.
+**Alternative Hypothesis:** The model performs significantly worse for one of the groups.
+**Test Statistric:** Observed difference in RMSE **Significance Level:** 0.05

+After implementing the permutation test, I recieved a p-value of 1, which is greater than 0.05.
+This means that we fail to reject the null hypothesis and there is evidence that the model performs equally as well for high-fat and low-fat recipes.